-On the other hand, walking at 4 miles per hour only burns 270 calories per hour for a 125-pound person; 334 calories per hour for a 155-pound person; and 400 calories per hour for a 185-pound person.
+On the other hand, walking at 4 miles per hour only burns 270 calories per hour for a 125-pound person, 334 calories per hour for a 155-pound person and 400 calories per hour for a 185-pound person.

-The more you weigh, the more calories it takes for you to do a particular exercise, so heavier people burn more calories in the same amount of time than lighter individuals.
-For example, a 185-pound person would burn 532 calories in an hour of using the stair stepper machine or by doing vigorous weight lifting, but a 155-pound person would only burn 446 calories and a 125-pound person would only burn 360 calories.
+For example, according to Harvard Health Publishing, a 185-pound person would burn 532 calories in an hour of using the stair stepper machine or by doing vigorous weight lifting, but a 155-pound person would only burn 446 calories and a 125-pound person would only burn 360 calories.

 Playing handball or bicycling at 16 miles per hour would burn about the same number of calories in about half the time, but it would take about twice as long to burn these calories if you choose to get your exercise by playing Frisbee, bowling, playing water volleyball or by slow dancing.

-An article published in Obesity Reviews in 2013 notes that people tend to lose less weight than predicted through exercise, mostly because people don't exercise as much as they need to and may compensate for the increased exercise by eating more or by getting less non-exercise activity, thus minimizing the calorie deficit they're creating.
+An article published in Obesity Reviews in September 2013 notes that people tend to lose less weight than predicted through exercise, mostly because people don't exercise as much as they need to and may compensate for the increased exercise by eating more or by getting less non-exercise activity, thus minimizing the calorie deficit they're creating.

-- American Council on Exercise: Caloric Cost of Physical Activity
+- American Council on Exercise: "Caloric Cost of Physical Activity"

-- Systematic Reviews: Impact of Long-Term Lifestyle Programmes on Weight Loss and Cardiovascular Risk Factors in Overweight/Obese Participants: A Systematic Review and Network Meta-Analysis
+- Systematic Reviews: "Impact of Long-Term Lifestyle Programmes on Weight Loss and Cardiovascular Risk Factors in Overweight/Obese Participants: A Systematic Review and Network Meta-Analysis"

-- Obesity Reviews: Why Do Individuals Not Lose More Weight From an Exercise Intervention at a Defined Dose?
-An Energy Balance Analysis
+- Obesity Reviews: "Why Do Individuals Not Lose More Weight From an Exercise Intervention at a Defined Dose?
+An Energy Balance Analysis"

-- Journal of the Academy of Nutrition and Dietetics: Diet or Exercise Interventions vs. Combined Behavioral Weight Management Programs: A Systematic Review and Meta-Analysis of Direct Comparisons
+- Journal of the Academy of Nutrition and Dietetics: "Diet or Exercise Interventions vs. Combined Behavioral Weight Management Programs: A Systematic Review and Meta-Analysis of Direct Comparisons"

-- Harvard Medical School: Calories Burned in 30 Minutes for People of Three Different Weights
+- Harvard Health Publishing: "Calories Burned in 30 Minutes for People of Three Different Weights"